-Texas A&M University's AgriLife Extension to create and provide free online training to Texas child care providers.
+- Texas A&M University's AgriLife Extension to create and provide free online training to Texas child care providers.
 The Texas Annual Training Suite offers up to 20 clock hours of training via 12 online courses to support early childhood educators in meeting required Child Care Regulation's minimum standards.
-As of September 2023, 235,287 participants have accessed at least one of the Texas Annual Training Suite courses.
-Additionally, the Child Care Business Training courses were linked to AgriLife Extension, and 3,030 early childhood educators have completed those courses.
-1,467 early childhood educators completed other courses developed and posted by this grant.

-Child care programs with fewer than 100 employees can apply to TWC Skills for Small Business program for training offered by their local community or technical college with the purpose to enhance their business operations by obtaining training needed to upgrade their new and current employee's skills.
-As of September 2023, 18 colleges are participating, with 40 participants achieving a total of 2,875 hours earned.
+As of September 2024, 75,435 participants have accessed at least one of the Texas Annual Training Suite courses.
+Additionally, the Child Care Business Training courses were linked to AgriLife Extension, and 2,095 early childhood educators have completed those courses.
+210,818 early childhood educators completed other courses developed and posted by this grant. - Child care programs with fewer than 100 employees can apply to TWC Skills for Small Business program for training offered by their local community or technical college with the purpose to enhance their business operations by obtaining training needed to upgrade their new and current employee's skills.
+As of September 2024, 28 colleges are participating, with 235 participants. - In April 2023, TWC awarded six grants totaling \$1,000,000 to plan and/or implement the expansion or creation of a child care RAP.
+Grantees with planning grants must register their program with the U.S. Department of Labor (DOL).
+The grantees 2